algernon-A/PlopTheGrowables/Properties/LongDescription.md

 Note that builing level-up progress within the current level will still show on the building's level up progress panel, but it will never reach the level required to upgrade to the next level.

 ### Lock building levels when plopped (optional)
 Automatically applies level locking to any growable building that is manually placed (plopped) while this setting is active.
+This includes placement via Find It, Line Tool, or the dev mode prefab menu.

 ### Disable ALL building level changes (optional)
 This can be toggled in the mod's options panel (the default is **off**).
 When this is enabled all growable buildings will keep their current level, ensuring that they also keep their appearance.